 The first Asian African Conference was held in Bandung on April 24, 1955.
-Since then the Bandung Conference becomes the popular term for this event.
+Since then Bandung Conference becomes the popular term for this event.

 As the history reveals, the end of the World War II became the beginning of the cold war between USA and Russia.
 The fighting dominance between these 2 countries forced other countries to choose sides.
 Since many countries from Asian and African continents had not chosen any side and had many unresolved issues under United Nation, leaders from Indonesia, India, Ceylon (Sri Lanka), Burma (Myanmar), and Pakistan decided to organise the first Asian African Conference in 1955.
 There were 29 countries from Asia and Africa joined the conference.
 They unanimously stated to become a third block in the world, called Non-Aligned.

-it is a commitment between the members to practice tolerance and to live
+They agreed on the international ethos called The Spirit of Bandung and declared Dasa Sila Bandung (the Ten Principles of Bandung).
+In essence, it is a commitment between the members to practice tolerance and to live in peace.

 Thus, in 2005 we celebrated the 50th anniversary of Asian African Conference.
 The outcome was to revive The Spirit of Bandung and to create the New Asian African Strategic Partnership (NAASP).
 It focused on poverty and underdevelopment, which were considered to be major problems in Asia and Africa.